cndreisbach/dreisbach.us/content/now.md

 ### Books I've read this year

+* *Killers of the Flower Moon: The Osage Murders and the Birth of the FBI*, David Grann
+* *American War*, Omar El Akkad
 * *Life in Code*, Ellen Ullman
 * *Simply Jesus*, N.T.
 Wright
 * *The Nightmare Stacks*, Charles Strauss